jcatlos/BigCSV/README.md

 This approach may work on Windows, as well, however it has not been tested
 ### Windows
 Use cmake GUI application.
 Select the cloned repository (`catlos`, not `catlos/src`) as the source directory and a subdirectory `build` as the build directory.

+Alternatively, the repository folder can be opened in Visual Studio 2019 (older verions were not tested).

 ---

 Afterwards, the program is ready to be used.
-The executable is located in the `build` folder
+The executable (or other output from cmake - depends on the configuration) is located in the `build` folder

 ## Usage
 The utility takes arguements via the standrd input.
 To create and use a script, just write it down to a text file and launch the utility by `BigCSV < [file_name]`.